-RMIT's School of Art is a hub for emerging artists, researchers and practitioners to engage in contemporary art practice and gain exposure through local and international exhibitions.
+RMIT's School of Art is a hub for emerging artists, researchers and practitioners to engage with contemporary art and photography.

 As a seedbed for emerging artists, the School focuses on instilling sustainable self-belief and confidence in the next generation of Australian and international arts practitioners.
 It promotes a studio culture of making through arts practices that are self-reflective and are informed through critical enquiry and research.